mirzawaqasahmed/f5-big-iq-lab/docs/class07/module2/lab1.rst

 Lab 2.1: Configure and Use BIG-IQ Logging for AFM
 --------------------------------------------------

-.. note :: This lab uses firewall objects created on Class 7 Module 1, and also uses previously created application deployments (site36.example.com).
+.. note:: This lab uses firewall objects created on Class 7 Module 1, and also uses previously created application deployments (site36.example.com).
 Please verify the application site36.example.com is a currently deployed application in your environment, and complete the steps in Module 1 before proceeding with steps below

 As of BIG-IQ 6.0, BIG-IQ supports remote log collecting and viewing for AFM policies.
 The below steps will take you through the configuration required to support this feature: